Elephant: Birth and development

 Gestation in elephants typically lasts between one and a half and two years and the female will not give birth again for at least four years.
 The relatively long pregnancy is supported by several corpora lutea and gives the foetus more time to develop, particularly the brain and trunk.
 Births tend to take place during the wet season.
 Typically, only a single young is born, but twins sometimes occur.
 Calves are born roughly 85 cm tall and with a weight of around 120 kg.
 They are precocial and quickly stand and walk to follow their mother and family herd.
 A newborn calf will attract the attention of all the herd members.
 Adults and most of the other young will gather around the newborn, touching and caressing it with their trunks.
-For the first few days, the mother limits access to her young.
+For the first few days, the mother limits access to its young.
 Alloparenting – where a calf is cared for by someone other than its mother – takes place in some family groups.
 Allomothers are typically aged two to twelve years.

 For the first few days, the newborn is unsteady on its feet and needs its mother's help.
 It relies on touch, smell, and hearing, as its eyesight is less developed.
 With little coordination in its trunk, it can only flop it around which may cause it to trip.
 When it reaches its second week, the calf can walk with more balance and has more control over its trunk.
 After its first month, the trunk can grab and hold objects but still lacks sucking abilities, and the calf must bend down to drink.
 It continues to stay near its mother as it is still reliant on her.
 For its first three months, a calf relies entirely on its mother's milk, after which it begins to forage for vegetation and can use its trunk to collect water.
 At the same time, there is progress in lip and leg movements.
 By nine months, mouth, trunk, and foot coordination are mastered.
 Suckling bouts tend to last 2–4 min/hr for a calf younger than a year.
 After a year, a calf is fully capable of grooming, drinking, and feeding itself.
 It still needs its mother's milk and protection until it is at least two years old.
 Suckling after two years may improve growth, health, and fertility.

 Play behaviour in calves differs between the sexes; females run or chase each other while males play-fight.
 The former are sexually mature by the age of nine years while the latter become mature around 14–15 years.
 Adulthood starts at about 18 years of age in both sexes.
 Elephants have long lifespans, reaching 60–70 years of age.
 Lin Wang, a captive male Asian elephant, lived for 86 years.